peteroupc/peteroupc.github.io/colorgen.md

 **RGB color spaces** generally differ in their **red, green, blue, and white points** as well as in their **color component transfer functions**.
 In this document, the only RGB color space described in detail is [sRGB](#sRGB), and converting between RGB color spaces is not covered.
 B. Lindbloom, "[RGB Working Space Information](http://www.brucelindbloom.com/index.html?WorkingSpaceInfo.html)", contains further information on many RGB color spaces.

-**Red, green, blue, and white points.** RGB color spaces generally differ in what they consider red, green, blue, and white.
+**Red, green, blue, and white points.** RGB color spaces generally differ in what they consider "red", "green", "blue", and "white".
 But they need not define the red, green, and/or blue points as actual colors.
 For example, the [ACES2065-1 color space](http://www.oscars.org/science-technology/sci-tech-projects/aces) of the Academy of Motion Picture Arts and Sciences covers almost all colors but has imaginary green and blue points.

 **Color component transfer function.** This is a function used to convert a _linear RGB_ color to a _companded RGB_ color in the same color space.
 For many RGB color spaces (but not sRGB, described [later](#sRGB)), this is a simple power function, such as _c_<sup>1/_&gamma;_</sup>, where _c_ is the red, green, or blue component and _&gamma;_ is a positive number.
 (In this case, the function is also called _gamma encoding_.)
 In a given RGB color space:
 - A **linear RGB** color has a linear relationship of emitted light (as opposed to perceived light).